 If there is one thing that we all share in common, it is our interest in having adequate light to brighten our way when the grid is down.
-Perhaps that is why some of us, no names mentioned, have over two dozen flashlights of all sizes and types.
+Perhaps that is why some of us, no names mentioned, has over two dozen flashlights of all sizes and types.
 And that is in addition to chemical light sticks.

 With all of these portable light sources, what if you had a powerful source of light that was not only bright enough to light up a room, but was waterproof and rechargeable using any USB source?
 And better yet, what if it could also be used to charge up your phone, eBook reader, or other USB device?

 Today I would like to introduce you to the SunJack Waterproof Lightstick which is, indeed, one very handy piece of equipment to have around.
-Not only is is bright, but from what I can tell, it is pretty much indestructible.
+Not only is bright but from what I can tell, it is pretty much indestructible.
 And the best part?
 The nice folks at SunJack, who you might recall from the review I did on the SunJack Portable Solar Charger, have set aside one SunJack Lightstick for a lucky Backdoor Survival reader.

 SunJack Waterproof Lightstick – Just the Facts